 For Women: The Momentum also come in a women’s version which are more suited to low volume feet.
 They also come in some great colours!

-The Addicts are slightly cheaper than the Moccasyms, coming in at $99.
-If you’ve had issues with the baggyness of the Mocs, we’d highly recommend giving these a go.
+The Rave’s are slightly cheaper than the Moccasyms, coming in at $99.
+If you’ve had issues with the bagginess of the Mocs, we’d highly recommend giving these a go.
 Give them a little time and they’ll start to feel like a second skin.

-For Women: Because the addict uses a very flat and narrow last, they advertised as a unisex shoe.
-For women that are looking to use the Addict, we recommend dropping a size and a half from your normal street shoe.
+For Women: Because the Rave uses a very flat and narrow last, they are advertised as a unisex shoe.
+For women that are looking to use the Rave, we recommend dropping a size and a half from your normal street shoe.

-Budget doesn’t necessarily have to mean poor quality when it comes to climbing shoes.
-While a high end, high performing shoe can put you back by $200 plus, it’s awesome to see what manufacturers have been able to pack into such affordable shoes.
+Affordable climbing shoes don’t necessarily translate to poor quality.
+While the best bouldering shoes can easily put you back by $200, it’s awesome to see what manufacturers have been able to pack into their budget climbing shoe offerings.

-With a slipper, velcro and lace-up shoe all under $100, you’ve got plenty of options.
+With a slipper, velcro and lace-up shoe all under $100, you have got plenty of options to chose from.